mlevans/MappingUtilities/Map Tile Stitching/README.txt

 In the input folder, we list the subsequent map tiles.
 At the beginning of each row, we move through the columns, left to right.
 At the end of a row, we simply move down to the next row.

-So if we had 16 tiles in a 4x4 grid, we would have he following list of images.
+So if we had 16 tiles in a 4x4 grid, we would have the following list of images.

 00_00.png (row_col.png)
 00_01.png